thommymo/cv/README.md

 # My CV

-This project is the react app for my [CV](https://www.thomasmoser.ch).
+This project is a react app for my [CV](https://www.thomasmoser.ch).

 ## Built With